tbhood04/microbit-tinyshell/README.md

 # microbit-tinyshell
 A tiny shell for Microbit written in C++ that is designed to be integrated into other projects.
 It includes an extremely small amount of commands by default, but is designed to be easily extensible with new commands.
-It does not output keys you have typed in, but that can be added in the future.

-# Version Support
+# Microbit Version Support
 As of right now, I only have a Microbit v2 to test on, so I can only gurantee functionality with that version.

 # Building from source